poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Solution +.#

-: Because it will be `NULL`{.sqlmysql} most of the time.
+: Because it will be `NULL` most of the time.
 In a separate relation, e.g. a "BIKE" relation, with two attributes, "Owner" and "Brand", "Owner" being a foreign key referencing the SSN attribute of PROF.

 Solution +.#

-: Because it will be `NULL`{.sqlmysql} most of the time, and because students could have more than one sibling on campus.
+: Because it will be `NULL` most of the time, and because students could have more than one sibling on campus.
 In a separate relation, e.g. in a "EMERGENCY_CONTACT" relation, with two attributes, "Student" (refercing the SSN attribute of STUDENT), and "Contact".
 If the emergency contacts are not related to the student, or if we want to preserve the fact that one student is a sibling to another, we can create another relation to store that information.

 Solution +.#